 We all have a role to play in ensuring safe and responsible travel in British Columbia.
 Even if you’re vaccinated, there are protocols and expectations to be considered to keep you and our communities safe.
 Follow these nine tips to ensure your visit has a positive impact.

-Take more time to plan this summer.
+Take more time to plan ahead.
+Make reservations whenever possible.
 Many businesses and services across BC have adjusted their schedules and policies to ensure your safety.
 Some may still be operating at a reduced capacity, with limited hours, or require advanced bookings.

 Tip: See accommodation, transportation, and experience provider listings to start your research, visit IndigenousBC.com for information on Indigenous travel experiences, or contact the local Visitor Centre for more information.